 It turns out the number one thing couples fight about is nothing.

-This not-so-earth-shattering discovery was made in Dr. Gottman’s Love Lab after spending more than 40 years studying over 3,000 couples.
-These couples were not arguing about specific topics like sex, money, or in-laws.… Continue reading Here
+This not-so-earth-shattering discovery was made in Dr. Gottman’s Love Lab after spending more than 40 years studying over 3,000 couples.… Continue reading Here

 No one wants to stay in a relationship that makes them feel more judged than admired.
 Yet, it’s too common for couples to see the other person as the problem.